BryanKoo/english-word-translation/README.md

 # English2Japanese Dictionary
 Vocabulary learning is one of the first thing to do for learning any foreign languages.

-We can build vocabulary learning content based on data structure as below.
+We can build English vocabulary learning content based on data structure as below.
-* word of the foreign laguage (string)
+* English word (string)
-  * the example phrases/sentence of the foreign language (strings and/or images)
+  1 example phrases/sentences in English (strings)
-  * meaning of the word (images)
+  2 meaning of the word (images)
-  * short corresponding word examples of the native language (string)
+  3 short corresponding word examples of the learner's language (string)

-Only the fourth record is based on the native language and the other three can be reused for any other native languages.
-The forth record is actually not very important because the meaning of the word is meant be understood by images.
+When we build English vocabulary learning contents for multiple other languages, the first two records will be the same for all.
+Only the third record should be prepared for each language.

-With this project I am going to build an English to Japanese dictionary.
+I am going to build English dictionaries for multiple other languages in programmatic way.
-If we have English vocabulary learning content for Korean, it is relatively easy to create vocabulary learning content for Japaese.
+Japanese is the first and other asian languages will be followed.

 ## Software Requiremants
 * Language utilities for the native/foreign language (Japanese, English)